What the ACCC does

 What we do in cash equity clearing and settlement services

-The ACCC’s role in cash equity clearing and settlement is to arbitrate access disputes about clearing and settlement services that have been declared by the Minister.
-We will only arbitrate disputes where parties are unable to agree on the terms of access to declared cash equity clearing and settlement services through commercial negotiation.
+We only arbitrate disputes where parties cannot agree on the terms of access to declared cash equity clearing and settlement services through commercial negotiation.

 Arbitration will be available where: